Karmalakas/flex-objects-json/README.md

 Installing the Flex Objects Json plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.

-> **NB:** Currently, only manual installation available.
-Maybe plugin will be added to GPM in the future, but not yet.

 ### GPM Installation (Preferred)

 To install the plugin via the [GPM](http://learn.getgrav.org/advanced/grav-gpm), through your system's terminal (also called the command line), navigate to the root of your Grav-installation, and enter: